TREYCSE/Medicine_API/README.md

-# REST_API DOCUMENTATION_
+# REST_API DOCUMENTATION

 #### PROJECT SUMMARY
 The ideal is to find a big json file of data that you can easily seed into a mongodb database, then build a REST API (with full CRUD) around that data.
 DATABASE: USASPENDING.GOV

 #### GETTING STARTED
-##### TECHNOLOGIES
+##### TECHNOLOGIES USED
-MongoDB, Node.js, and Expres.js	w/axios to fetch & Postman - for validation of URLS	Swagger - API tester	Authentication of API - HTTP or OAuth	Heroku - DEPLOYING
+MongoDB, Node.js, and Expres.js	w/axios to fetch & Postman for validation of URLS

 ### API FEATURES
 FORMAT:	JSON "Content-Type:application/json"
 ### MAKING REQUESTS